 With a contingency plan on hand for each of these scenarios, you'll be able to course-correct the second an unforeseen challenge arises.

 For better or worse, all of these scenarios will impact your business's financial runway.
 So make sure you're clear on your runway needs in each scenario by asking some tough questions:

 If your runway is shorter than expected, run the numbers and recalculate your cash burn rate.
 Extending your runway may give your business more time to find its footing again and reduce your startup operating expenses before turning to investors or creditors for support.

-Remember those growth plans you had before COVID-19 hit?
+Remember those business growth plans you had before the economic downturn?
 It's time to re-examine them and decide if they need to be adjusted, postponed, or shelved.
 Use the following questions to assess your growth plans for each of your business budgeting scenarios:

-A confirmation email has been sent to
+A confirmation email has been sent to your email.